By Mike Loughrin, CEO for Transformance Advisors

 Are You Real?

 I had the privilege of hosting a panel discussion at the Supply Chain Technology Conference in Chicago during July.
-The discussion focused upon what it takes for a real lean transformation and how many organizations are missing the mark with what we call faux lean.
+The discussion focused upon what it takes for a real Lean Transformation and how many organizations are missing the mark with what we call faux lean.

-The panel featured four of the world’s best lean practitioners.
-Each panelist addressed what they see in terms of real lean, as practiced by the leading organizations.
+The panel featured four of the world’s best Lean practitioners.
+Each panelist addressed what they see in terms of real Lean, as practiced by the leading organizations.
 They also shared their insights into faux lean, which is often characterized by the practices of the laggards.

 The promise for attendees was to help them learn what the leaders are doing to create sustainable organizations and understand how chaotic cost cutting will not lead to long term success.